kiprotect/kb/README.md

   to other people that might have the same question.
 * If you want to ask a question but do not want to do so publicly, feel free to send us an e-mail to **gdpr-portal@dpkit.com**

-Please do not create issues for GDPR-related questions, as this is what our discussion board is for!

 # Imprint